Ardalan-Saberi/trains_ruby/README.md

 # TLDR; Usage

-1- to install dev dependencies (in trains_ruby directory)
+1- To install dev dependencies (in trains_ruby directory)
 *$ bundle install*

-2- to see tests passing with flying colours
+2- To see tests passing with flying colours
 *$ rspec*

-3- if you really really want to use the file input :)
+3- If you really really want to try the the file input:D
 *$ ruby main.rb ./sample_input1*
 *$ ruby main.rb ./sample_input2*